 But, like many of you, we’ll have fun just calling ’em supermoons.

-Bottom line: By the end of January 2018, we’d just passed a series of three full supermoons.
-The next supermoons of 2018 will be the new moons of June, July and August.
+Bottom line: The first three full moons of 2019 are supermoons.
+The next supermoons of 2018 will be the new moons of August 1 and 30 plus September 28.